Yaya-Cout/Nwagyu/src/reference/tutorial/1-create.md

 ## Introduction

 This is a step-by-step tutorial for external app creation.
-At the end of this tutorial you will have a working snake game with some extra features like high- score saving or custom maps.
+At the end of this tutorial you will have a working snake game with some extra features like high-score saving or custom maps.

 It's intended to be used by anyone wanting to create an external app in the NWA format.
 The app will be written in C, so minimal C knowledge will be required, but Python understanding should be enough to understand the majority of this book.
-A text editor and a Linux/WSL installation is recommanded.
+A text editor and a Linux/WSL installation is recommended.

 You can complete this tutorial by reading the rest of the [documentation](../) to understand more about the NumWorks external apps.

-This page cover a lot of generalities about git usage, which isn't strictly required for the app (but ease up a lot debugging and code sharing).
+This page cover a lot of generalities about git usage, which isn't strictly required for the app (but ease up debugging and code sharing).

 ## Cloning the app

 So, to begin with, we will create a new C app based on NumWorks official template.
-For more informations on templates please read the [Creating your own application](../apps/creating-application.md) page.
+For more information on templates please read the [Creating your own application](../apps/creating-application.md) page.

 We start by installing the dependencies so we won't need to worry about them